This is potentially the most ‘back and forth’ review I’ve ever written. Please persevere and read it through before you comment either way.

 What’s good about it?

 I love this eye cream.
-When I recorded this video with Tiffany earlier in the year, she gave me an early sample bottle that she was using at the time.
+Earlier in the year, Tiffany gave me an early sample bottle that she was using at the time.
 (She had also given one to Steph, who doesn’t usually like or use eye creams, but who loved this as much as I did.)

 It’s a beautiful consistency, it absorbs extremely well, it immediately hydrates and soothes the area, and it definitely helps to brighten the eye area.
 It was perfectly comfortable for me to use, even with hayfevered-up, sore eyes.